stuart14/OKD-3.11/README.md

 Instructions:

-This assumes you have a vannila CentOS with full updates installed and Ansible not installed
+This assumes you have a vanila CentOS with full updates installed and Ansible not installed

 1: Long onto a shell with root permisions or use sudo
 2: > yum install epel-release